 IRMA is an identity platform that is being built up from below, and is not imposed from above.
 IRMA will have to prove itself, via convincing applications.
 Several parties are currently working on this.

-- advice about the organisation of attributes for the intended application;
+- advise about the organization of attributes for the intended application;

-- advice about the usage of the open source software of the foundation;
+- advise about the usage of the open source software of the foundation;

 - possibly extend this software for optimal use within your application; such extensions will in principle also be open source and be available for others.

-The foundation may aks a to-be-determined financial contribution for such advice, in order to maintain its own activities.
-The foundation is a not-for-profit organisation, without commercial targets.
+The foundation may ask a to-be-determined financial contribution for such advice, in order to maintain its own activities.
+The foundation is a not-for-profit organization, without commercial targets.

 Even if you do not have a concrete application in mind, but wish to contribute to the IRMA development, via your efforts or via a financial contribution, do get in touch.